cygnusb2b/fortnight-graph/README.md

 ### Running/Writing Tests
 [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/) are used for unit testing.
 All tests are found in the `/test` folder, and must contain `.spec.js` in the name in order for the file to be recognized.
 You can run tests via the `yarn run test` command.
 Preferably, the folder and file structure should mimic the `/src` directory.
 For example, the  file `/src/classes/auth.js` should have a corresponding test file located at `/test/classes/auth.spec.js`.
 While the BDD assertion style is preferred (e.g. `expect` or `should`), feel free to use the TDD `assert` style if that's more comfortable. **Note:** the test command will also execute the `lint` command.
 In other words, if lint errors are found, the tests will also fail!

+By default, running `yarn run test` will run all test files.
+You can optionally specify the tests to run by executing `yarn run test tests/some/test.spec.js`, or using a glob: `yarn run test "tests/some-folder/*.js"` (_make sure you include the quotes_).
+This is usually more efficient when writing new tests, so you don't have to wait for the entire test suite to finish when making tweaks.

+Since the test environment runs within a Docker container, tests (generally) are a mixture of unit and integration tests.
+If your test will access either Mongo and/or Redis, you **must** include the connection bootstrapper (`require('../connections);`) as the _first_ line in your test file.
+This ensures that the connections are properly intialized, torn down, and that Mocha will exit correctly (not hang).

+All tests are bootstrapped using the `/test/bootstrap.js` file.
+This exposes the Bluebird `Promise`, `chai`, Supertest `request`, and Chai `expect` variables globally, so you do not need to require these packages in each test file.
+In addition, `chai-as-promised` is loaded within the bootstrapped Chai instance.

+#### Successful Test Criteria
+You __must__ ensure that new tests will run successfully as _an individual file_ and as a part of the _global test suite_.
+The test(s) should pass and the container should properly exit and tear down.
+For example, if you've just created the`/test/my-cool-test.spec.js` test file, then __both__ of these commands should meet the success conditions: `yarn run test` and `yarn run test test/my-cool-test.spec.js`.

 ### Code Coverage
 Test coverage is handled by [Instanbul/nyc](https://istanbul.js.org/).
 To view a coverage report, execute `yarn run coverage` at the root of the project.
 When adding/modifying code, the coverage should preferably stay the same (meaning new tests were added) - or get better!